Published On: Mar 21 2013 06:07:03 PM EDTUpdated On: Mar 27 2015 02:00:00 AM EDT

 1912: The first cherry blossom trees are planted in Washington, D.C.
 The trees were a gift from Tokyo Mayor Yukio Ozaki.

-1899: Actress Gloria Swanson, best known for her role as faded silent film star Norma Desmond in the 1950 film "Sunset Boulevard," is born in Chicago, Ill.
+1899: Actress Gloria Swanson, best known for her role as faded silent film star Norma Desmond in the 1950 film "Sunset Boulevard," is born in Chicago, Illinois.
 Swanson was one of the most prominent stars during the silent film era as both an actress and a fashion icon.
 She was nominated for the first Academy Award in the Best Actress category in 1929 for the drama "Sadie Thompson" and earned two more Best Actress Oscar nominations in her career, in 1930 for "The Trespasser" and in 1951 for "Sunset Boulevard."
 Swanson died from a heart ailment at age 84 on April 4, 1983.

-1890: A tornado strikes Louisville, Ky., killing an estimated 74 to 120 people, injuring at least 200 more and destroying 766 buildings.
+1890: A tornado strikes Louisville, Kentucky, killing an estimated 74 to 120 people, injuring at least 200 more and destroying 766 buildings.
 The F4 tornado was part of an outbreak of more than 20 tornados in the region known as the Mid-Mississippi Valley Tornado Outbreak.
 The outbreak is still one of the most deadly tornado events in U.S. history.

 1866: U.S. President Andrew Johnson vetoes the Civil Rights Bill, which proposed granting citizenship to freed slaves.
 Within three weeks, Congress had passed a new version of the bill and overridden a second veto, the first time that had been done in American history.
 The 14th Amendment was later designed to put the key provisions of the Civil Rights Act into the U.S. Constitution.